-SOS Children’s Villages Marks 30 years in Vietnam
+SOS Children’s Villages Vietnam turns 30

 SOS Children’s Villages Vietnam is marking the 30th year since it resumed work in the country’s post-war period and today provides family care, community support and educational programs across the once-divided nation.